aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 PROP @aws-cdk/cx-api.ContainerImageAssetMetadataEntry.path: has been removed [removed:@aws-cdk/cx-api.ContainerImageAssetMetadataEntry.path]
 ```

-Currently, the `cx-api` module contains a lot of stuff that aren't strictly related to the protocol.

-> For example, `AssemblyBuildOptions`, which is used during synthesis by the framework.
-It is not used by the CLI (nor it should).

-This creates clutter, and might also cause issues with applying `jsii` compatibility checks.

 In addition, according to our new compatibility model, we need to make sure the user gets the correct error
 when the CLI version is smaller than the `Cloud-Assembly` version.